openrndr/openrndr-guide/docs/10_OPENRNDR_Extras/C08_Quick_UIs.md

  ## Filter workflow

- Not only can user objects be passed added to the sidebar, also most of the Filters in `orx-fx` have annotations.
+ Not only can user objects added to the sidebar, also most of the Filters in `orx-fx` have `orx-parameters` annotations.
 That means that we can generate quick user interfaces for any of the filters that `orx-fx` provides.

 The guide covers filters in the [Filter and Post-processing chapter](06_Advanced_drawing/C01_Filters_and_post_processing.md) and an index of